 Cardio is probably the easiest to get.
 If you push your character to run whenever they can, leveling up this skill is a breeze.
 At the second tier of XP, I recommend Acrobatics for fighters and Marathon for scouts.

-Fighting and shooting are likewise unavoidable, so they will appreciate on their own, but they are also the skills that keep you from being euthanized by your bunkmates.
+Fighting and shooting are likewise unavoidable, so they will appreciate on their own, but they are also the skills that keep you from getting infected and having to be euthanized by your bunkmates.
 Both can be improved with the right facilities: a fitness gym or a gun range.
 If you can’t spare the construction plots, build only the fighting gym.
 When your characters are sufficiently good at fighting, replace the gym with a gun range.
 Being good at guns is something you as a player can perform on the character’s behalf with controller skills, but a low fighting rating means you haven’t unlocked moves critical to any survivor’s skillset.
-Even pushing a zombie off is really difficult at the lower levels.
+Close-combat becomes difficult.
+Even pushing an attacking zombie off of you is hard at the lower levels, and those are the moments you get killed.
 Build this facility and run the training constantly.

 When you get the option to specialize, choose swordsmanship.
 Two high-level swordsmen on a mission can make short work of the average horde.

 Exploring and opening boxes is what improves your wits, Scouting, Stealth and Resourcefulness all come up here, and this also determines how quiet your Survivor will be while rifling through boxes, and reduces the frequency of search-breakage.

 Books will level up any given skill, but there is no reliable way to know which books will work for which characters, it’s usually something tangentially related to their pre-war job: someone with a green thumb might be able to use a gardening book, a bartender might be able to use a cookbook.
 Accumulate these in your base and wait for someone to join who can benefit from them.

 Rule #7 Stick Close to the Car